-4. Not more than 8 credit hours from the 39 Series may be presented for the minimum 126 credit hours required for a degree.
-More than 8 credit hours may be elected from the 39 Series if the hours presented exceed 126 by an amount equal to the excess over the 8 credit hours earned in the 39 Series.
+3. A maximum of nine credit hours earned from Series 33 and Series 39 combined shall be counted toward the minimum number of credit hours for the degree.
+More than nine credit hours may be elected from these Series if the hours presented exceed 126 by an amount equal to the excess over the nine credit hours earned in those Series.